kouroshAKiani/ML-GeneticPathotyping/README.md

 ## Introduction

 Antimicrobial resistance is a pressing global health concern.
-This project leverages R and a range of machine learning techniques to predict and classify AMR genes and pathotypes using antibiotic susceptibility data.
+This project leverages a range of machine learning techniques to predict and classify AMR genes and pathotypes using antibiotic susceptibility data.
 Our objective is to provide a robust tool that helps identify important antibiotics associated with specific genes and pathotypes.

 ## Features